-Microsoft Editor includes a similarity checker, which helps you create original work and cite the work of others.
+Microsoft 365 for Education customers who have the A3 or A5 subscription can use Microsoft Editor's similarity checker in Word for the web to help create original work and cite the work of others.
 The similarity checker shows you how much content in your document is original, and it makes it easy to insert citations when necessary.
 With the mechanics of citations taken care of, you are freed up to focus on your writing.
 Your reader can tell what material originates with you, and the people you cite get credit where it's due.

-Note: Similarity checker was announced on March 30, 2020 and is being released gradually, starting with premium Microsoft 365 Education subscribers and coming soon to Microsoft 365 Home and Business subscribers.
+Note: Similarity checker was announced in March, 2020 and is currently being released in Word for Windows for Microsoft 365 subscribers.
 It may take several weeks to reach your account.
 This feature is available only for English language text.

 On the Home tab, choose Editor.

 In the Editor pane, find Similarity, and click or tap Check for similarity to online sources.

 When the check is complete, Editor shows you how much of your content matches text that it found online (indicated as a percent), and the number of distinct passages in the document for you to review.

 To review the passages, click or tap Similarities reviewed.
 Editor takes you to the first passage, where you can choose whether or not to insert a citation.
 A link to the online content lets you judge for yourself whether attribution is warranted.
 If you decide not to add a citation, choose Ignore.

 After a passage has been reviewed, Editor underlines it in green.
 Clicking or tapping in the passage opens the citation suggestion again, which is helpful if you want to re-read the online source or add a citation to a passage that you previously ignored.